royrga/royspace.github.io/content/post/LED-Matrix/index.en.md

 description: "Development of an LED matrix and implementation of a system that generates, processes, and displays images/video from a computer via serial communication."
 date: 2025-09-23T10:42:05-06:00
 image: "LEDsMatrix.png"
-categories: [
+categories: ["Engineering", "Art"]
-  "Engineering",
-  "Art"
-]
 math:
 license:
 hidden: false
 comments: false
 ---

-## Descripción
+## Description

-Matriz de LEDs con la capacidad de mostrar imágenes o video con una resolución de 9x20 pixeles y una tasa de refresco de 90 fps.
-Las imágenes/videos son procesados desde una computadora para codificar los datos y enviarlos a un microcontrolador (stm32) para generar la señal con los datos que serán consumidos por las tiras LED.

-El proyecto consta de 3 elementos principales:

-- Tiras LEDs(ws2812b): conectadas en serie
-- Microcontrolador(STM32 Nucleo-C031C6): Recibe los datos procesados por
+LED matrix with the ability to display images or video with a resolution of 9x20 pixels and a refresh rate of 90 fps.
+The images/videos are processed from a computer to encode the data and send it to a microcontroller (stm32) to generate the signal with the data that will be consumed by the LED strips.

+The project consists of 3 main elements:

+- `LED strips` (ws2812b): connected in series
+- `Microcontroller` (STM32 Nucleo-C031C6): Receives the data processed by
-  comunicación serial
+  serial communication
-- Computadora (Windows, OS, Linux): Ejecuta script que procesa las imágenes/videos y envía los datos por serial.
-Adicionalmente también es capaz de enviar animaciones generadas con el software Processing.
+- `Computer` (Windows, OS, Linux): Runs script that processes the images/videos and sends the data via serial.
+Additionally, it is also capable of sending animations generated with Processing software.

-## Construcción
+## Construction

 Strips

 <iframe src="https://drive.google.com/file/d/1jGsHLDiE8iEuCQnZ_e_qlwAACXyo7wcH/preview" width="640" height="480" allow="autoplay"></iframe>

 Wiring

 <iframe src="https://drive.google.com/file/d/1O0PWjU6M_5IP3a468848yCramvv21C1N/preview" width="640" height="480" allow="autoplay"></iframe>

 ## Development